oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_science_model_deployment_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>A model-deployment instance of type VM.Standard.E3.Flex or VM.Standard.E4.Flex allows the ocpu count to be specified.</div>
+                                            <div>A model-deployment instance of type VM.Standard.E3.Flex or VM.Standard.E4.Flex allows the ocpu count to be specified with in the range of 1 to 64 ocpu.
+VM.Standard3.Flex OCPU range is between 1 to 32 ocpu and for VM.Optimized3.Flex OCPU range is 1 to 18 ocpu.</div>
                                                         </td>
             </tr>